tpascarella/sr50/docs/lifestyle/minimalism.md

 People say they can't become a minimalist because they deeply enjoy shopping.

 The good news is, you'll still be shopping as a minimalist.
-You need to bring resources and supplies into your life to continue existing (food, clothing, etc) literally everything is inventory management.

-However as a minimalist, you purchase items that are:
+You need to bring resources and supplies into your life to live. (food, clothing, etc) However as a minimalist, you purchase items that are:

 - far more useful,
-- items that are higher quality,
+- items of higher quality,
 - items you will actually use,
 - at way better prices! (because you took the time to shop around)

 :::tip Minimalism will make you a better shopper

+If you were to grade yourself on your purchases like a teacher would grade you on a test, being a minimalist will improve your grades in every category.
-In every aspect of the activity, you become a *better shopper.*

-And if you genuinely enjoy shopping, imagine how much you will enjoy it once you actually *get good.*
+In every aspect of the activity, you become a *better shopper.* And if you genuinely enjoy shopping, imagine how much you will enjoy it once you actually *get good.*

 :::